FederalCSUMission/IL5DeploymentGuide/SQLDeploymentGuide.md

 4. Select Next: Security at the bottom of the page.
 	* On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, Managed identities and Transparent data encryption (TDE) if you desire.
 5. Select Next: Additional settings at the bottom of the page.
-	* On the Additional settings tab, in the Data source section, for Use existing data, select "none".
+	* On the Additional settings tab, in the Data source section, for Use existing data, select 'none'.
 You can also configure database collation and a maintenance window.
 6. Select Review + create at the bottom of the page.
 7. On the Review + create page, after reviewing, select Create.

 ## Encryption
 ### Key Vault integration with Azure SQL VMs

-1. To create a single database in the Azure portal, type "Sql database" in the search bar at the top in azure portal, and click "Create"
-2. On the Basics tab of the Create SQL Database form, under Project details, select the desired Azure Subscription.
-	* For Resource group, select Create new or pick an existing one from the drop down list
-	* Enter a database name
-	* For Server, select Create new, and fill out the New server form with the following values:
-		* Server name
+#### Azure Key Vault Set Up
+1. Begin by connecting to your Azure subscription.
+2. Create a resource group exlicitly for your Azure Key Vault.
+	* Navigate to the Portal Menu by clicking on the hamburger at the top left of the portal.
+	* Select Resource Groups.
+	* Click the '+ Create' button to create a new resource group.
+	* Specify the Subscription, resource group name, and region.
+	* Click Next:Tags, if desired to enter tags.
+	* Click Review + create and then create to finish.
+3. Once finished creating the resource group, navigate to it.
+4. Click the '+ Create' button and search for 'Key Vault'.
+5. Click the Key Vault tile to create a new Azure Key Vault.
+	* Select the subscription.
+	* Select the resource group defined in step 2 above.
+	* Name the key vault ad specify the region and pricing tier.
+6. Click Next to go to the Access Policy tab.
+	* Choose either the 'Vault access policy' or 'Azure RBAC' permission model.
+	* Choose which resources have access to the key vault.
+	* Define access policies for users and groups that will access the key vault.
+7. Click Next to go to the Networking tab.
+	* Disable public access, if desired.
-		* Location: Select a location from the dropdown list.
+	* Select which networks should have access to the key vault.
-		* Authentication method
-			* Server admin login and Password if SQL authentication is chosen
-	* Leave Want to use SQL elastic pool set to No.
-	* Under Compute + storage, select Configure database and choose your service tier and compute tier
-	* Under Backup storage redundancy, choose a redundancy option for the storage account where your backups will be saved.
-3. Select Next: Networking at the bottom of the page.
-	* For Firewall rules, set Add current client IP address to Yes.
-Leave Allow Azure services and resources to access this server set to No.
-	* On the Networking tab, for Connectivity method, select Private endpoint.
-Configure a new private endpoint as explained in section: Private Endpoint for Azure SQL Database
-	c.
-Under Connection policy, choose the Default connection policy, and leave the Minimum TLS version at the default of TLS 1.2.
-	d.
-On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, Managed identities and Transparent data encryption (TDE) if you desire.
-Select Next: Additional settings at the bottom of the page.
-4. On the Additional settings tab, in the Data source section, for Use existing data, select "none".
-You can also configure database collation and a maintenance window.
-5. Select Review + create at the bottom of the page.
-6. On the Review + create page, after reviewing, select Create.
+	* Allow, if desired, Microsoft services to bypass the firewall.
+	* Connect to or create a private endpoint.
+8. Click Next for tags, if desired.
+9. Click 'Review + create', to create the key vault.

 ### Customer Managed keys for SQL Availability Groups

 TDE Encryption with Customer-Managed Keys
 1. Register an App in App registration in the portal to get the Object ID and Secret (see previous section)
 	* Create a Secret, note down the secret value.
 Note down the Application (client) ID found on the overview page.
-2. Create a Key Vault
+2. Create a Key Vault using the procedure above.
 3. Import (or create) a key in the key vault.
 This key will be used to encrypt databases with TDE.
 4. Set Access policy in the Key Vault – Use Key Mgmt template and add Unwrap Key , Wrap Key
 	* Set access policy for SQL Server managed ID